 Given its history it’s not surprising that the Seal Pup is geared towards the tactical end of the market; it’s an excellent combat knife, easily capable of handling routine tasks around a FOB or patrol base and large enough to serve as a weapon if needed.

 However it also works well out in the woods, so if you’re looking for a compact and reliable tool this could be perfect for you.
 It’s light enough that you’ll forget it’s on your belt until you need it, but when you do need to cut something it will do the job fast and well.

 The materials mean it’s also a great boat knife, able to handle anything short of wire rigging.
 Its size means the Seal Pup isn’t for those who prefer a full size blade, but for everyone else it has a lot to offer.

 Verdict: A well designed and highly effective knife from an unbeatable lineage.
 If you want a compact fixed blade this one should be high on your list.

-Ontario SP2 Aircrew Survival – An upgrade of the classic USAF survival knife, this has a carbon steel 5.25 inch blade that takes an incredible edge but does need some more maintenance.
+Ontario 1400 ASEK Survival Knife System (Black) – An upgrade of the classic USAF survival knife, this has a carbon steel 5.25 inch blade that takes an incredible edge but does need some more maintenance.
 The handle is Kraton.
 A tough and affordable choice.